 Who are Frontline Workers and What Industries do they Work in?

 Often known as key workers or essential workers, frontline staff interact with customers, drive performance and customer satisfaction.
 They are responsible for delivering essential public services across industries.
-While physically showing up to do their jobs, community health workers continue to work under potentially hazardous conditions and health risks.
 For many organizations and essential industries, the frontline workforce is often the first point of contact with customers.
 Depending on industries, they are also known as mobile workers, field teams, peripatetic workers, and blue-collar workers.

 According to the Cabinet Office of the UK Government, frontline workers are involved in running critical operations across industries mentioned below.